Updated: May 25

 It is worth noting that anti-inflammatory medications are most helpful to patients during Phase 1 of Frozen Shoulder.
 These medications allow patients to tolerate therapy and exercise better.
 However, in cases with prolonged symptoms, anti-inflammatory medications have NOT been shown to decrease pain or improve function (6).
 Therefore, a comprehensive approach that includes manual therapy, exercise, and medication/injections (when appropriate) is recommended for optimal outcomes in treating Frozen Shoulder.

 TREATMENT DURING PAINFUL OR FREEZING PHASE

-Avoid all painful activities.
+Avoiding all painful activities.

-Pendulum exercises can be performed several times per day.
+Performing pendulum exercises several times per day.

 TREATMENT DURING THE ADHESION PHASE

-TREATMENT DURING THAWING OR RESOLUTION PHASE
+TREATMENT DURING THE THAWING OR RESOLUTION PHASE

 FROZEN SHOULDER EXERCISES